Reta Plot

-Rayta Plot (ریتہ پلاٹ) is a neighbourhood in the Korangi District in eastern Karachi, Pakistan.
+Reta Plot (ریتہ پلاٹ) is a neighbourhood in the Korangi District in eastern Karachi, Pakistan.
 It was previously part of Shah Faisal Town, which was an administrative unit that was disbanded in 2011.
+Now it is an active part of Town Municipal Corporation Shah Faisal (abbreviated as TMC Shah Faisal) is a local government administrative body situated in Karachi, Sindh, Pakistan.

-There are several ethnic groups in Raita Plot including Muhajirs, Sindhis, Kashmiris, Seraikis, Pakhtuns, Balochis, Memons, Bohras, Ismailis, etc. Over 99% of the population is Muslim.
+There are several ethnic groups in Reta Plot including Muhajirs, Sindhis, Kashmiris, Seraikis, Pakhtuns, Balochis, Memons, Bohras, Ismailis, etc. Over 99% of the population is Muslim.
 The population of Shah Faisal Town is estimated to be nearly one million.